VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 The values needed are given in Table 1.
 You can reuse the formula from Task 1.1 of the main lab.

 Use the following additional parameter in the `extras_binary_after_evolve` hook in `run_binary_extras.f90`:
-`b% s2% teff` !
+`b% s2% Teff` !
 Effective temperature of the primary star of the binary system in Kelvin
-`b% s2% l_surf` !
+`b% s2% photosphere_L` !
 The luminosity of the primary star of the binary system in solar luminosities
-`b%  period` !
+`b%  Period` !
 Period of the binary system in seconds

 > > [!TIP]
 > > Just as a reminder, here is the formula: